The first message

 Subject expertise

 Match expertise to need.
-KS2 SATs prep doesn't need a Cambridge graduate — it needs someone with strong primary pedagogy.
+KS2 SATs prep doesn't need a Cambridge graduate; it needs someone with strong primary pedagogy.
 A-level Further Maths does benefit from a strong Maths-degree background.
 Don't over-credentialise: a £40/hr tutor with the right fit outperforms an £80/hr tutor your child doesn't connect with.

-Spec / level currency
+Spec and level currency

 Ask which exam board they've taught most recently.
 Strong tutors name the spec code (AQA GCSE Maths 8300, Edexcel A-level Chemistry 9CH0) and can speak to recent specification updates.
 Weaker tutors deflect with "I'm familiar with all the boards".

-DBS verification
+Safeguarding verification

 Don't over-optimise